 Sign up for email updates

-1. Now: Read our Consultation Paper
+1. Now: Read our Policy Statement and Consultation Paper on our further proposals

-We’ll be making rules that you will need to comply with if you want to continue to operate in this sector.
+We’ve made rules that you will need to comply with if you want to continue to operate in this sector.

 Early preparation is important as it often takes time for firms that are new to statutory regulation to understand and adapt to the new requirements.
 You will need to be able to demonstrate that your firm meets our standards for approval.